-An opposite direction.
-Theorem 1.4 applies to any property Π of strings and concerns the set of all distributions whose support is a subset of strings that have the property Π .
+An opposite extreme.
+Theorem 1.4 applies to any property $\Pi$ of strings and concerns the set of all distributions that are supported by $\Pi$ (i.e., all distributions P that satisfy $\{x:P(x)>0\} \subseteq \Pi$ ).
 Hence, Theorem 1.4 focuses on the support of the distributions and pays no attention to all other aspect of the distributions.
-The other extreme is to focus on properties of distributions that are invariant under relabeling of the strings (i.e., label-invariant properties of distributions).4 We consider several such properties in Section 1.3.2, but in the current section we seek more general results.
+The other extreme is to focus on properties of distributions that are invariant under relabeling of the strings (i.e., label-invariant properties of distributions).
+We consider several such specific properties in Section 1.3.2, but in the current section we seek more general results.
 Our guiding question is the following.

-Open Problem 1.5 (a key challenge, relaxed formulation):5 For which label-invariant properties of distributions does it hold that testing them in the DoHO model has query complexity poly $(1/\epsilon)$ · $\widetilde{O}(s(n,\epsilon/2))$, where s is the sample complexity of testing them in the DoHO model?
+Open Problem 1.5 (a key challenge, relaxed formulation): For which label-invariant properties of distributions does it hold that testing them in the DOHO model has query complexity $poly(1/\epsilon) \cdot \tilde{O}(s(n, \epsilon/2))$ , where s is the sample complexity of testing them in the DOHO model?